Hilton Worldwide

-Hilton Worldwide (legally Hilton Worldwide Holdings Inc.) is an American multinational hospitality company that manages and franchises a broad portfolio of hotels and resorts.
-Founded by Conrad Hilton in May 1919, the corporation is now led by Christopher J. Nassetta.
+Hilton Worldwide Holdings Inc. is an American multinational hospitality company that manages and franchises a broad portfolio of hotels, resorts, and timeshare properties.
+Founded by Conrad Hilton in May 1919, the company is now led by Christopher J. Nassetta.
+Hilton is headquartered in Tysons, Virginia, United States.

-Hilton is headquartered in Tysons Corner, Virginia, United States.
-As of June 30, 2020, its portfolio includes 6,215 properties (including timeshare properties) with 983,465 rooms in 118 countries and territories, including 690 that are managed and 5,405 that are franchised, with the combined managed and franchised properties having a total of 953,946 rooms, in addition to 65 that are owned or leased including 57 that are wholly owned or leased, one owned by a consolidated non-wholly owned entity, two that are leased by consolidated variable interest entities (VIEs) and five that are owned or leased by unconsolidated affiliates.
-Prior to its December 2013 IPO, Hilton was ranked as the 36th largest private company in the United States by Forbes.
+As of December 31, 2023, the company's portfolio includes 7,530 properties (including timeshare properties) with 1,182,937 rooms in 118 countries and territories.
+Hilton owns or leases 51 properties, manages 800 properties, and franchises out 6,679 properties to independent franchisees or companies.

-Hilton has 18 brands across different market segments, including Conrad Hotels & Resorts, Canopy by Hilton, Curio Collection by Hilton, Hilton Hotels & Resorts, DoubleTree by Hilton, Embassy Suites Hotels, Hilton Garden Inn, Hampton by Hilton, Homewood Suites by Hilton, Home2 Suites by Hilton, Hilton Grand Vacations, LXR Hotels and Resorts by Hilton, Waldorf Astoria Hotels & Resorts, Signia by Hilton, Tru by Hilton, Tapestry Collection by Hilton, Tempo by Hilton, Motto by Hilton and Spark by Hilton.
+Hilton has 22 brands across different market segments, including Conrad Hotels & Resorts, Canopy by Hilton, Curio, Hilton Hotels & Resorts, DoubleTree by Hilton, Embassy Suites by Hilton, Hilton Garden Inn, Hampton by Hilton, Homewood Suites by Hilton, Home2 Suites by Hilton, Hilton Grand Vacations Club, Hilton Vacation Club, Hilton Club, LXR Hotels and Resorts by Hilton, Waldorf Astoria Hotels & Resorts, Signia by Hilton, Tru by Hilton, Tapestry Collection by Hilton, Tempo by Hilton, Motto by Hilton, Spark by Hilton, LivSmart Studios by Hilton, Graduate Hotels, and NoMad Hotels.

 On December 12, 2013, Hilton again became a public company, raising an estimated $2.35 billion in its second IPO.
-At the time, The Blackstone Group held a 45.8 percent stake in the company.
+At the time, Blackstone Inc. held a 45.8 percent stake in the company.
 In October 2016, China's HNA Group agreed to acquire a 25 percent equity interest in Hilton from Blackstone.
 The transaction was expected to close in the first quarter of 2017.
-Hilton's largest stockholders were until mid 2018 HNA Group, Blackstone, and Wellington Management Group, which as of March 2017 owned 25%, 15.2%, and 6.7% of Hilton common stock respectively.
-Hilton Hotels are now a stand-alone company.
+Hilton's largest stockholders were until mid-2018 HNA Group, Blackstone, and Wellington Management Company, which as of March 2017 owned 25%, 15.2%, and 6.7% of Hilton common stock respectively.

-Hilton was founded by Conrad Hilton as Hilton Hotels Corporation in Cisco, Texas, in 1919 and had its headquarters in Beverly Hills, California, from 1969 until 2009.
-In August 2009, the company moved to Tysons Corner, unincorporated Fairfax County, Virginia, near McLean.
+The company was founded by Conrad Hilton in 1919 as Hilton Hotels Corporation in Cisco, Texas, and it had its headquarters in Beverly Hills, California, from 1969 until 2009.
+In August 2009, the company moved to Tysons, unincorporated Fairfax County, Virginia, near McLean.